Christianity in Japan: Eastern Orthodoxy

 Eastern Orthodoxy is a minor religion in Japan.
-The current primate of Japan is his Holiness Archbishop Seraphim Tsujie.
+The current primate of Japan is vacant.
 The primate's seat is the Holy Resurrection Cathedral in Chiyoda, Tokyo.
 Founded in 1891, the cathedral has been known as Nikolai-do in honor of its founder Nicholas Kasatkin.
 The cathedral serves as the seat of the national primate of Japan and continues to be the main center of Orthodox Christian worship in Japan.

 Eastern Orthodoxy was brought to Japan in the 19th century by St. Nicholas (baptized as Ivan Dmitrievich Kasatkin), who was sent in 1861 by the Russian Orthodox Church to Hakodate, Hokkaidō as priest to a chapel of the Russian Consulate.
 St. Nicholas of Japan made his own translation of the New Testament and some other religious books (Lenten Triodion, Pentecostarion, Feast Services, Book of Psalms, Irmologion) into Japanese.

-The Patriarchate of Moscow glorified (that is, canonized as a saint) Nicholas in 1970.
-He is now recognized as St. Nicholas, Equal-to-the-Apostles.
+The Patriarchate of Moscow glorified (that is, canonized as a saint) Nicholas in 1970; he is now recognized as St. Nicholas, Equal-to-the-Apostles.
 His commemoration day is February 16.
 Andronic Nikolsky, appointed the first Bishop of Kyoto and later martyred as the archbishop of Perm during the Russian Revolution, was also canonized by the Russian Orthodox Church as a Saint and Martyr in the year 2000.

 The Ecumenical Patriarchate is also present with the Greek Orthodox Exarchate of Japan under the Orthodox Metropolis of Korea.